lfdelzam/Degprimer_design/README.md

   "work_dir": "/absolute/path/to/primer_design/",

-  "tar_gff_files": "/absolute/pat/to/genome_gff_files.tar",   -- tar file downloaded from NCBI --
+  "tar_gff_files": "/absolute/pat/to/genome_gff_files.tar",   -- tar file downloaded from NCBI, "no required if "gene_sequences" provided --

-  "tar_file_genomes": "/absolute/path/to/genome_fasta.tar",   -- tar file downloaded from NCBI --
+  "tar_file_genomes": "/absolute/path/to/genome_fasta.tar",   -- tar file downloaded from NCBI, "no required if "gene_sequences" provided --

   "NCBI_gene_name": "your option", -- NCBI name of the target gene (required) --

-  "gff_file": "/absolute/path/to/gff_with_selected_gene_annotation.gff", -- if not provided, it will be generated using "tar_gff_files", "tar_file_genomes", "NCBI_gene_name" --
+  "gff_file": "/absolute/path/to/gff_with_selected_gene_annotation.gff", -- if file doesn't exits, it will be generated using "tar_gff_files", "tar_file_genomes", "NCBI_gene_name", and this filed cannot be empty (path required). "no required if "gene_sequences" provided --

+  "gene_sequences": "/absolute/path/to/gene_sequeneces.fna",  -- if not provided it will be generated using "tar_gff_files", "tar_file_genomes", and "gff_file".

   "file_suffix_name": "your option",

-  "gene_sequences": "/absolute/path/to/gene_sequeneces.fna",  -- if not provided it will be generated using "tar_gff_files", "tar_file_genomes", and "gff_file" --

   "muscle_params": "-maxiters 3",